2021 Belgian Grand Prix: Post-race reactions

 Journalist Josh Suttil considered the events at the race to be Formula One's biggest race-day debacle since the 2005 United States Grand Prix (where 14 cars withdrew at the end of the formation lap due to tyre safety concerns, leaving six cars in the race).
-Gary Anderson, Formula One pundit and ex-Formula One technical director, and Martin Brundle, ex-Formula One driver-turned-commentator, suggested that the race would have been better if cars had been running in virtual safety car conditions.
-Brundle also mentioned the idea of Formula One possibly introducing 'slow zones', where a speed limit is imposed on part of the track.
+Gary Anderson, Formula One pundit and former F1 technical director, and Martin Brundle, former F1 driver-turned-commentator, suggested that the race would have been better if cars had been running in virtual safety car conditions.
+Brundle also mentioned the idea of F1 possibly introducing 'slow zones', where a speed limit is imposed on part of the track.
 Anderson also proposed that the criteria for half-points should be extended going forward to require that at least 50% of the original scheduled race distance be run, without changing the current distance requirement for full points (75% of scheduled distance complete).
 He included the additional stipulation that at least 25% of the laps completed before race-end must be done under green flag conditions for a race to be considered eligible for points-scoring of any kind.
 In January 2022, Anderson wrote: "Spa was also a disgrace.
 How can half-points be awarded after three laps behind a safety car?
 The official result was based on just one lap of that!"
 Journalist Luke Smith also advocated changing rules whilst saying the podium celebrations of Verstappen and Russell in particular were "tone deaf", and contrasted them to Hamilton's restrained reaction.
 GPFans.com called it a "step backwards for F1" with their pundit Ian Parkes saying "F1 must take us for fools" in response to the claim that there had been a genuine attempt to go racing.
-Parkes was also critical of the general confusion surrounding rules on race day, such as whether Sergio Perez could join the race after his pre-race crash, or when exactly the race itself and the race clock had been deemed to have started.
-Formula One managing director Ross Brawn described the events at Spa as "a challenging day", whilst praising Russell's performance.
+Parkes was also critical of the general confusion surrounding rules on race day, such as whether Sergio Pérez could join the race after his pre-race crash, or when exactly the race itself and the race clock had been deemed to have started.
+F1 managing director Ross Brawn described the events at Spa as "a challenging day", whilst praising Russell's performance.